 ZAP showed us that acute angle attacks are rarer than we thought previously, so I risk-stratify.
 I ask about family history of acute attacks - if positive, then I am much more likely to recommend LPI.
 If they need regular dilated fundus exams for any reason, then I will recommend it.
 I also ask, "Ar...

-great review of relevant literature /clinical tri...
+Great review of relevant literature or clinical tr...